Trump Strategic and Policy Forum, which included IBM and GM CEOs, disbands

 Trump went out of his way on Tuesday at a press conference to ascribe blame to “both sides” in the conflict, after which members of his Manufacturing council, also made up of key business execs, began dropping out individually.
 An unnamed member of the Strategic and Policy Forum told CNBC that the group wanted to disband “as a panel, not as individuals because it would have more significant impact.”

 Contrary to the information shared by the council member to CNBC, Trump tweeted on Tuesday that he himself was responsible for ending the Strategic and Policy Forum and the Manufacturing Council.
-That seems extremely unlikely given the timing of his announcement, and Pod Save America’s Jon Favreau tweeted that it was in fact a false statement on Trump’s part shortly thereafter .
+That seems extremely unlikely given the timing of his announcement, and Pod Save America’s Jon Favreau tweeted that it was in fact a false statement on Trump’s part shortly thereafter.
+New York Times’ reporter Landon Thomas Jr. also claims that 9 of the 12 CEOs had said they would step down if the council was not disbanded first.

 Bloomberg and Reuters are also reporting that the council is disbanded.
 We’ve reached out to GM and IBM for comment and will update if we receive more info.

-Note: Update – CNBC received an official group statement from members of the Strategic and Policy Forum.
-Here’s the statement in full: